 Hard cheeses like cheddar, parmesan and Gruyere are always safe to eat.
 Also safe in pregnancy are pasteurised soft cheeses (e.g. cream cheese, ricotta, mozzarella, cottage cheese and feta) and semi-hard cheeses (e.g. Stilton, Edam).

 It is best to avoid cold cured meats such as salami, prosciutto ham, chorizo and pepperoni as these may contain toxoplasmosis.
 Although rare, if eaten during pregnancy this bacteria can affect a baby’s development.
 Well-cooked cold, pre-packed meats such as ham, beef, chicken and turkey are safe and contain protein which is necessary for cell growth.

 Pay particular attention to poultry, burgers, pork and sausages and ensure they are cooked thoroughly (with no trace of pink or blood).

 Pâté and haggis

-Pâté and haggis – Pâté and haggis can contain liver which has a high vitamin A content, which may affect your baby’s development in pregnancy.
+Pâté and haggis can contain liver and this is advised against during pregnancy as it has a high vitamin A content, which may affect your baby’s development in pregnancy.